vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 1. There is no market and there are no market proposals.
 1. The party has general account balance in tUSD of `0` and The party has "signed for withdrawal" `100`.

+### 💧 Test case 3.7: Suspended markets retain status after restore
+1. There is an asset tUSD and no asset proposals.
+1. There are no markets and no market proposals.
+1. There is a party a party called `LP party` with general balance of 10 000 tUSD.
+1. A market is proposed by a party called `LP party` that commits a stake of 1000 tUSD.
+2. Market becomes Active as enactment date reached and vote successful
+3. Traded market falls into Suspended status by either Price monitoring or liquidity monitoring trigger, or product lifecycle trigger
+2. Checkpoint is taken
+1. The network is shut down.
+1. The network is restarted with the checkpoint hash from the above checkpoint in genesis.
+The checkpoint replay transaction is submitted and processed.
+1. Market can be seen to be still Suspended.

 ## 💧 Test case 4: Party's Margin Account balance is put in to a General Account balance for that asset after a reset
 1. A party has tUSD general account balance of 100 tUSD.